MobMonRob/DSL4GeometricAlgebra/README.md

 - There needs to be at least one function defined with the name `main`.
 Invokations of the program will call this one first.
 - Currently, callees need to be defined above the callers.
 - In consequence, `main` needs to be the last function defined.
+- Function overloading is currently not supported and will lead to an exception.
 - A function will return only the list in the last line of its definition.
 - The return value of a call needs to be assigned to a variable.
 - An assignment to multiple variables in the same line is possible if the right side consists only of a call.